Personal Finance

 (Source: Social Security Administration)

-For every 1 percent decline in the stock market, there is a $30,000 decrease in the median 401(k) balance.
-This is because many Baby Boomers rely heavily on their investment portfolios for retirement savings, and they were hit hard by the stock market crash of 2008.
-This crash wiped out trillions of dollars of wealth and left many people facing retirement with far less than they had planned for.
+Every 1 percent stock market decline produces a $30,000 decrease in median 401(k) balances.
+Many Baby Boomers depend heavily on investment portfolios for retirement savings and suffered severely during 2008’s market crash.
+This crash eliminated trillions in wealth, leaving many facing retirement with far less than anticipated.

-The Great Recession also had a significant impact on younger workers, who are now less likely to have access to employer-sponsored retirement plans.
-This means that they will need to save more on their own if they want to have a comfortable retirement.
+The Great Recession also significantly impacted younger workers, who now have reduced access to employer-sponsored retirement plans.
+They must save more independently to achieve comfortable retirement.

 55% of Baby Boomers will pay for their holiday purchases with credit cards, while 63% will use their savings